 The most spectacular pork fajitas are made in the oven, honest.

-This is actually how to make pulled pork recipe that will show you how easy it to make pork fajitas.
+This pulled pork fajitas recipe shows you how easy it is to make pork fajitas yourself from scratch.
 So are you ready to learn how you can make the most spectacular pork fajitas?
-Lets get started!
+Let’s get started!

 If you love pulled pork but the thought of making it yourself is daunting this recipe will take your fears away.